Mom’s Pre-Pregnancy Diet Could Impact Baby’s Genes

 Why Does Diet Matter?

-When comparing the concentration of nutrients in the blood of 84 pregnant women who conceived during the peak of the rainy season and the same concentration for 83 women who conceived at the peak of the dry season, it was found that in the six genes studied, infants conceived during the rainy season had consistently higher rates of “methylation” in their DNA.
+When comparing the concentration of nutrients in the blood of 84 pregnant women who conceived during the peak of the rainy season and the same attention for 83 women who conceived at the peak of the dry season, it was found that in the six genes studied, infants conceived during the rainy season had consistently higher rates of “methylation” in their DNA.

 Despite that, Waterland noted that there was little evidence that physical environments could trigger permanent changes to a human body’s DNA.